Aggressive Peace Order Lawyer |

 Who has the burden of proof in a peace order in Maryland?

-As the person seeking relief, you hold the burden of proof by “preponderance of the evidence,” to show more likely than not that the abuse occurred and you are eligible for relief.
+As the person seeking relief, you hold the burden of proof by preponderance of the evidence to show more likely than not that the abuse occurred and you are eligible for relief.
+Contact

 What does peace in order mean?

-Under a Peace Order, the Judge may order an individual to refrain from threatening or committing an act, end all contact, stay away from the victim's home, place of employment or school.
+Under a Peace Order, a Judge may order an individual to stop from threatening or committing an act, end all contact, stay away from the victim's home, place of employment or school.
 The Judge may also order the parties to participate in joint or individual counseling and/or joint mediation.

 What is peace protection?

 Peace and Protective Orders are civil orders issued by a judge that order one person to refrain from committing certain acts against others.
-The relationship between the respondent (person alleged to have committed the prohibited act) and the petitioner (person seeking protection) determines the petition to be filed.
-How do you fight a peace order in Maryland?
+The relationship between the respondent that is the person alleged to have committed the prohibited act and the petitioner whih is the person seeking protection determines where the petition should be filed.
+Contact

 How do you shield a peace order in Maryland?